 This family consists of 9 members.
 It is led by a silverback called Bweza.
 This family was previously part of the Nshongi family but due to misunderstandings, Bweza broke away from the Nshongi family to form his own family which is named after him.
 This family has one silverback, 2 infants

 This family has 17 members.
 It is led by a silverback called Rumanzi.
 This family was named after Kahugye hill in the Rushaga sector where this family was first discovered.
 This family includes 3 silverbacks 3 blackbacks, 3 female adults, 3juveniles, and 2 infants.

-The name Busingye is a runyakitara word that means Peace and just like its name, this gorilla family is quite peaceful which only goes into the battle mood when intensively provoked.
+The name Busingye is a Runyakitara word that means Peace and just like its name, this gorilla family is quite peaceful and only goes into the battle mood when intensively provoked.
 This family has 9 members that are being led by Busingye.

 Under the steadfast leadership of Mishaya, this gorilla family comprises 12 members.
-It has 2 adult females namely Bakunzi and Mwiza, 2 juveniles namely Rutaro, Mize, 5 infants but only 3 infants have names Mwiza baby 1, Mwiza baby 2, and Bakunzi. the two remaining infants are unknown.
+It has 2 adult females namely Bakunzi and Mwiza, and 2 juveniles namely Rutaro, Mize, and 5 infants but only 3 infants have the names Mwiza baby 1, Mwiza baby 2, and Bakunzi. the two remaining infants are unknown.